eeroleppalehto/Jahtirekisteri/server/README.md

 To start the server, run the following command: `npm run dev`.
 Now you can try to access the server by going to <http://localhost:3000/ping> in your browser.
 If you see the text "pong" in your browser, the server is working.

+### Prisma Studio

+To start Prisma Studio, run the following command: `npx prisma studio`.
+Now you can try to access Prisma Studio by going to <http://localhost:5555> in your browser.

+Prisma Studio is a visual editor for your database.
+You can use it to browse and edit data in your database.
+You can also use it to test your database queries.

 ## Extensions

 This section contains recomendations for extensions for VS Code.